franckLdx/retry/README.md

     }
   }
   ```
-In the Above example fn has 10 seconds to complete, otherwhise an exception is thrown.
+Above examples fn has 10 seconds to complete, otherwhise an exception is thrown.

 ## API
 * retry<T>(fn<T>, retryOptions): call repeteadly fn until fn does not throw and exception.
 Stop after retryOptions.maxTry count.
 Between each call wait retryOptions.delay milliseconds.